 Toronto Writers Collective (TWC) Volunteer Facilitator Description

 Volunteer facilitators lead all of our workshops and are the core of our organization.
 We provide free 10-week writing workshop sessions in shelters, community centres and social service agencies across the city.
-These partner organizations serve a diverse clientele, including the homeless, the LGBTQ community, women at risk and Aboriginal communities.
+These partner organizations serve a diverse clientele, including the homeless and underhoused, the LGBTQ community, women at risk, Indigenous communities, immigrant communities, and people with mental or brain health challenges.
 Mental health issues, poverty and addiction run through all sectors.

 Workshops are based on respect, writing and community.
 We organize public readings where participants share their writing with each other and with the wider community, and we also have plans to publish anthologies of our participants’ writing.